-Top 10 Money Tips for Millennials For Your Short Attention Span
+Top 10 Money Tips for Millennials with a Short Attention Span

 Millennials are constantly bombarded with financial advice.
 Thanks to the sheer abundance of it, it’s difficult to sort through the rubbish and latch onto the real gems.